Generalized Cluster Trees and Singular Measures: Theory for Nonsingular Measures

 \end{thm} Theorem~\ref{thm::alpha_non} shows uniform error rates for $\hat{\alpha}_n$.
 When the density of a given point is away from critical levels, the rate follows the usual density estimation rate.
 When the given point has a density value close to some critical points, the rate is slowed down by the low gradient areas around critical points.
 Note that the sequence $a_n$ is to make the bound uniform for all $x$.
 To obtain an integrated error rate (and the probability error rate) of $\hat{\alpha}_n$, we can choose $a_n = \frac{1}{\log n}\left(O(h^2) + O_P\left(\sqrt{\frac{1}{nh^d}}\right)\right)$ which leads to the following result.

 \begin{cor} Assume (P1) and (K1--2) and $d\geq 2$.
 Then when $h\rightarrow 0,\frac{nh^{d+4}}{\log n} \rightarrow\infty$,

-for some $c_0,c_1>0$. \end{cor} Comparing Corollary \ref{cor::alpha_non} to Theorem~\ref{thm::lambda::non}, we see that the only difference is the $L_\infty$ error rate.
+for some $c_0,c_1>0$. \end{cor} Comparing Corollary \ref{cor::alpha_non} to Theorem~\ref{thm::lambda::non}, we see that only the $L_\infty$ error rate has a major difference and the other two errors differ by a $\sqrt{\log n}$ factor.
 This is because Theorem~\ref{thm::alpha_non} proves that, only at the level of a critical point, we will have a slower convergence rate.
 Thus, the $L_\infty$ error will be slowed down by these points.
 However, the collection of points $\{x: p(x)=p(c)\mbox{ for some }c\in\mathcal{C}\}$ has Lebesgue measure zero so the slow convergence rate does not translate to the integrated error and the probability error.
 The topological error follows from Theorem~\ref{thm::lambda::non} and Lemma~\ref{lem::tree}: $ T(\hat{p}_n)\overset{T}{\approx} T_{\hat{\alpha}_n}, T(p)\overset{T}{\approx} T_\alpha. $